imkasen/My-Vim-Config/README.md

 * `.vimrc` for Vim : symbolic link to `~/.vimrc`
 * `init.vim` for NeoVim : symbolic link to `~/.config/nvim/init.vim`
 * `config/`
   * `plugins/` : a configuration file for each plugin
   * `base.vim` : the basic vim configuration
   * `plugin-list.vim` : a vim-plug list

 ## Usage

-1. Install Vim 8 or NeoVim 5
+1. Install Vim or NeoVim
+2. Install Node.js
-2. Install vim-plug
+3. Install vim-plug
-3. Install plugins
+4. Install plugins